The Wave Principle of Human Social Behavior

 Applying Socionomic Causality to Social Forecasting,” in the September 2004 issue of The Elliott Wave Theorist:

-quote it in terms of gold or the PPI (which I often do) or anything else.
-Sometimes using multiple ratios provides more
+One may also quote it in terms of gold or the PPI (which I often do) or anything else.
+Sometimes using multiple ratios provides more information.

 over the past half century.
 In other historical times, money and gold were equal or the money supply was constant, making